md-cashion/md-cashion.github.io/README.md

 # Projects

 ## Chondrules and Giant Planets
-Like peanut butter and jelly
+Like chocolate and peanut butter

 ## Europa's Double Ridges
 Ice Wedging